kornicameister/kornicameister/README.md

-  We are just like reptiles

-  Giant rulers of the world
+  We are just like reptiles ; Giant rulers of the world

+---

+Just release **v0.0.4** of [loguru-mypy](https://github.com/kornicameister/loguru-mypy/releases/tag/v0.0.4)